Chart Color Schemes

 Recent residential development output has been above average within St Kilda - Central when compared nationally

-St Kilda - Central has averaged approximately 101 new dwelling approvals per year over the past five financial years, totalling 505 homes.
-As of FY26, 0 approvals have been recorded.
-Between FY21 and FY25, an average of 0.1 new residents was associated with each dwelling constructed.
-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+St Kilda - Central averaged approximately 101 new dwelling approvals per year over the past five financial years, totalling 505 homes.
+As of FY26, there have been 0 approvals recorded so far.
+Over these five years, an average of 0.1 new residents was recorded per year per dwelling constructed.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-The average construction cost value of new properties is $912,000, indicating a focus on the premium segment.
+The average construction cost value of new properties is $912,000, suggesting a focus on the premium segment with upmarket properties.
 In FY26, $3.8 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
 Compared to Greater Melbourne, St Kilda - Central has around two-thirds the rate of new dwelling approvals per person and ranks among the 81st percentile nationally based on areas assessed.
 Recent building activity consists entirely of attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

-With approximately 247 people associated with each dwelling approval, St Kilda - Central demonstrates a developing market.
-Population forecasts indicate that the area will gain around 4,578 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.
+With approximately 247 people per dwelling approval, St Kilda - Central indicates a developing market.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 4,578 residents by 2041.
+At current development rates, housing supply may struggle to keep up with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development